pkdone/practical-mongodb-aggregations-book/src/guides/explain.md

 db.coll.explain("allPlansExecution").aggregate(pipeline);
 ```

 In most cases, you will find that running the `executionStats` variant is the most informative mode.
 Rather than showing just the query planner's thought process, it also provides actual statistics on the 'winning' execution plan (e.g. the total keys examined, the total docs examined, etc.).
 However, this isn't the default because it actually executes the aggregation in addition to formulating the query plan.
-If the source collection is large or the pipeline is sub-optimal, it will take a while to return the explain plan result.
+If the source collection is large or the pipeline is suboptimal, it will take a while to return the explain plan result.

-Note, the [aggregate()](https://docs.mongodb.com/manual/reference/method/db.collection.aggregate/) function also has the option of providing a vestigial `explain` parameter to enable an explain plan to be generated and returned.
+Note, the  [aggregate()](https://docs.mongodb.com/manual/reference/method/db.collection.aggregate/) function also provides a vestigial `explain` option to ask for an explain plan to be generated and returned.
 Nonetheless, this is more limited and cumbersome to use, so you should avoid it.

 ## Understanding The Explain Plan